MokahalA/GNG5300_Project/README.md

 ## Instructions to run the app

-1. Run the database migrations to set up your SQLite
+1. Run the database migrations to set up your SQLite files:

     `python manage.py migrate`